apple/swift-protobuf/Documentation/CONFORMANCE_TESTS.md

 ## Building the Tests

-You should start by editing the `Makefile` and adjusting these two lines to match your system:
+The `Makefile` at the root of this project has the following lines, which specify how to run the installed `protoc` program on your system, and where to find the Google protobuf source tree:
 ```Makefile
 PROTOC=protoc
 GOOGLE_PROTOBUFS_CHECKOUT=../protobuf
 ```

-These lines specify how to run the installed `protoc` program on your system, and where to find the Google protobuf source tree.
+If these do not match your system, you can run `make [target] PROTOC=[path] GOOGLE_PROTOBUFS_CHECKOUT=[path]`, or edit the `Makefile` directly if you prefer.

 After setting these variables, you can type:
 ```console